cscorley/dissertation/chapters/5_discussion/2_dit.md

 #### Batch snapshot are better than batch changeset *and* batch changesets are better than changesets in the simulated environment

 This situation occurs in a single system: \pig.
-We note that this system does not achieve statistical significance for either case.
+I note that this system does not achieve statistical significance for either case.
 This also supports the hypothesis that historical simulation more accurately portrays the system over time.
-However, we cannot conclude this without also historically simulating snapshot TM-based DITs.
+However, I cannot conclude this without also historically simulating snapshot TM-based DITs.